 Training bursary for year three and four

-In 2018 the GSS People Committee agreed to pilot the provision of a bursary, in the sum of £1000 to all GSS fast streamers in the 2016 and 2017 cohorts.
-This bursary is to be used for additional learning and development during year three and/or year four.
+In 2018 the GSS People Committee agreed to trial a bursary scheme of £1000 to all GSS fast streamers in the 2016 and 2017 cohorts.
+This bursary was to be used for additional learning and development during year 3 or year 4 of the training.

-- It is recommended that you consult the Senior Civil Service Learning offer on the Civil Service Learning website for leadership learning guidance, and the Government Statistician Group Career Framework and Learning Pathway for professional learning
+- It is advisable to consult the Government Statistician Group (GSG) Career Framework and analytical Learning Pathway for professional learning.

-- Fast streamer must allow appropriate clearance time for learning events to be approved
+- Fast streamers must allow enough time for learning events to be approved.

-- Learning selected must not be available free of charge or at less cost through other internal Civil Service routes
+- Learning selected must not be available free of charge or at a lower cost through other internal Civil Service routes.

 - formal learning